digital-land/digital-land/content/guidance/brownfield-sites/create-your-csv-file.md

 ---

 ## Checking your publication
-We’re also developing a tool which you can try out to [check your brownfield site data](https://brownfield-sites-validator.cloudapps.digital/start).
+We’re also developing a tool which you can try out to [check your brownfield land data](https://brownfield-sites-validator.cloudapps.digital/start).
 This is not a live service, but a prototype we are testing.

 {{% pagination-component %}}
-{{% pagination-next href="update-your-brownfield-site-web-page.md" text="Step 2: Update your brownfield sites webpage" %}}
+{{% pagination-next href="update-your-brownfield-land-web-page.md" text="Step 2: Update your brownfield land webpage" %}}
 {{% /pagination-component %}}